AltPhilipp/Basel1_SportsCarRental/README.md

 ### Use Case

 ![](images/use-case.png)

-- UC-1 [Show all the Pizza]: Admin can retrieve all the pizza on the menu
-- UC-2 [Show a Pizza]: Admin can retrieve the information on a specific pizza.
-- UC-3 [Edit a Pizza]: Admin can create, update, and delete pizzas from the menu.
-- UC-4 [Show Current Location Offer]: User can retrieve special menu by location

 ## Design
 > 🚧: Keep in mind the Corporate Identity (CI); you shall decide appropriately the color schema, graphics, typography, layout, User Experience (UX), and so on.